 As mental and physical health disorders are on the rise, encouraging children to play in the dirt has coincidently been encouraged less and less.
-Now, scientists are seeing the mind-body connection to building mud pies and its reaping serious health benefits.
+Now, scientists are seeing the mind-body connection with building mud pies, and it's reaping serious health benefits.

 Increase in Urban Development

-Take a giant breath, what do you inhale?
-The fresh sap of an evergreen tree or the smell of motor pollution?
-Modern conveniences such as automobiles, industrial equipment, and waste disposal have left humanity — and our environment - stressed out.
+Take a giant breath.
+What do you inhale?
+The fresh scent of an evergreen tree, or the smell of motor pollution?
+Modern conveniences such as automobiles, industrial equipment, and waste disposal have left humanity — and our environment — stressed out.

 The shift from living in predominantly agricultural-based societies to metropolitan and urban development means major economic boom, but unfortunately, it can create health concerns for the public.
 Urban sprawl occurs as residential housing in open areas, and living accommodations in already populated areas are being built.